Executive Order from Governor Cuomo

 Text of Executive Order Relating to Construction

-All non-essential construction must shut down except emergency construction, (e.g. a project necessary to protect health and safety of the occupants, or to continue a project if it would be unsafe to allow to remain undone until it is safe to shut the site).
+All non-essential construction must safely shut down, except emergency construction, (e.g. a project necessary to protect health and safety of the occupants, or to continue a project if it would be unsafe to allow to remain undone, but only to the point that it is safe to suspend work).

-For purposes of this section construction work does not include a single worker, who is the sole employee/worker on a job site.
+- the construction work is being completed by a single worker who is the sole employee/worker on the job site.

 At every site, it is required that the personnel working on the site maintain an appropriate social distance, including for purposes of elevators/meals/entry and exits.
 Sites that cannot maintain appropriate social distancing, as well as cleaning/disinfecting protocols must close.
 Enforcement will be conducted by state and local governments, including fines up to $10,000 per violation.

 Construction may continue solely with respect to those employees that must be present at the business location/construction site in support of essential business activities.
 No other employees/personnel shall be permitted to work in-person at the business location/construction site.
 Any other business activities being completed that are not essential are still subject to the restrictions provided by Executive Order 202.

 As noted above, local governments, including municipalities and school districts, are allowed to continue construction projects at this time as government entities are exempt from these essential business restrictions.
 However, to the greatest extent possible, local governments should postpone any non-essential projects and only proceed with essential projects when they can implement appropriate social distancing and cleaning/disinfecting protocols.
 Essential projects should be considered those that have a nexus to health and safety of the building occupants or to support the broader essential services that are required to fulfill the critical operations of government or the emergency response to the COVID-19 public health crisis.